 Tension assessment is the single most critical factor.
 Low-tension areas (face, abdomen) tolerate adhesive-only closure, while high-tension sites (joints, back) risk wound reopening without support.

-- Wounds >3 cm in length
+- Wounds exceed ~3 cm

 Anatomical contraindications: